-Since 2010 HOPE is a member of the European Commission Expert Group on Medical Devices (MDEG).
-The group is composed of industry and other stakeholders’ representatives in the area of medical devices and discusses issues related with the implementation of the Medical Devices Directive.
-Additionally, HOPE is also part of its Unique Device Identification (UDI) Working Group.
+HOPE is a member of the European Commission Expert Group on Medical Devices (MDEG), now called Medical Devices Coordination Group (MDCG) since 2010.
+The group is composed of industry and other stakeholders’ representatives in the area of medical devices and aims at discussing issues related with the implementation of the Medical Devices Directive.
+Additionally, HOPE is also part of its Cybersecurity and EUDAMED Working Groups.

-The agreed texts have been largely welcomed by stakeholders and the public.
-Increased safeguards against counterfeit devices and traceability will be guaranteed both in the pre-and post-market stages thanks to the introduction of systems such as Unique Device Identification (UDI).
+The agreed texts have been largely welcomed by stakeholders and the public, especially in relation with safeguards against counterfeit devices and traceability that will be guaranteed both in the pre-and post-market stages.
 However, the core system of pre-market scrutiny of medical devices will still be based on decisions made by Notified Bodies, thus private companies, rather than public authorities as is the case for pharmaceuticals.